 WHY GO: Newport RI has a flair for the dramatic.
 The town is both paean to the America’s Cup Yacht Race and the conspicuous consumer lifestyle of the Gilded Age, with lots of shopping thrown in.
-As the “Yachting Capital of the World,” Newport hosted the America’s Cup from 1930 until the 1980’s, and the Volvo Ocean Race in 2015 and 2018.
+As the “Sailing Capital of the World,” Newport hosted the America’s Cup from 1930 until the 1980’s, and the Volvo Ocean Race in 2015 and 2018.

 Things to Do in Newport RI

 VISIT: International Yacht Restoration School (IYRS)

 Watch future wooden-boat restorers at work, then pop into the back where you can see the Gilded Age yacht, Coronet, in the process of being restored.
 On dry dock within an enclosed structure, you can check out every inch of the ship up on a galley walkway – a thrill for anyone with a carpenter or boating bone in his or her body.
 Tuesday through Saturday, 12pm – 5pm, free.